Danielle Dimston: The Enigma of Geometries

 Opening Reception on Saturday, November 1, from 5–7pm

 Municipal Bonds is pleased to present The Enigma of Geometries, Danielle Dimston's second solo exhibition with the gallery, on view November 1 through December 20, 2025.
-In this new body of work, the New York–based artist explores conditions of origin—moments when matter concentrates, light contends with density, and form asserts its first presence.
+Across this new body of work, the New York–based artist explores conditions of origin—moments when matter concentrates, light contends with density, and form asserts its first presence.
 Her practice approaches beginnings as states of formation, where energy gathers and disperses, and structure presses toward generation through both material and perceptual force.

 In her watercolors, Dimston composes layers of tonal fields that deepen gradually, carrying translucency and weight in shifting proportion.
 Light filters through strata as depth accrues, and the surface reads less as image than as coalescing mass.
 Drip lines connect forms, crossing the surface and tracing gravity's pull.
 The process evokes a primordial scene—depth accumulating, turbulence giving way to coherence, boundaries in flux as substance condenses into order.
 Each work sustains that charged passage when structure crystallizes into being.